dmanjunath/node-redshift/README.md

 ```
 /**
  * create a new instance of object
- * @param  {Object}   data Object with keys/values to create in database. keys are column names, values are data
+ * @param  {Object or Array}   data Object/Array with keys/values to create in database. keys are column names, values are data
  * @param  {Function} cb
  * @return {Object}        Object that's inserted into redshift
  */